 Before getting into the very in depth of every concept, it is recommended to clear the concepts and terminologies that are related to cybersecurity and cybercrime.
-It is because each of the terms has individual meaning and used on different scenarios in this field of security.
+It is because each of the terms has a particular meaning and used on different scenarios in this field of security.
 So, in this chapter, you will learn about the different terminologies that are used in the field of computer and information security.

-This is a case when an external agent tries to take legitimate access to any system, computer, network, server, website, server-room, sensitive data or someone else's account.
+This is a case when an external agent tries to take legitimate access to any system, computer, network, server, website, server-room, sensitive data, or someone else's account.
 Cybercriminals gain unauthorized access by cracking the passwords by different means, stealing sensitive personal data or by social engineering and other approaches.

 Access Control is a mechanism of controlling who has the proper access to any system or computer or server or online services where the information is stored.
 It is a fundamental concept that regulates and then minimizes the risk of any business or organization.

-A threat can be defined as the possible danger that might cause due to the exploitation of any bug or vulnerability for breaching security which then causes possible harm to any institute, organization or firm.
-These threats are found by cybercriminals to steal, annoy or harm the resources.
+A threat can be defined as the possible danger that might cause due to the exploitation of any bug or vulnerability for breaching security, which then causes possible harm to any institute, organization, or firm.
+These threats are found by cybercriminals to steal, annoy, or harm the resources.

-Backdoor are used by cybercriminals to gain illegal access to the target system.
+Backdoor is used by cybercriminals to gain illegal access to the target system.
 It is used to secretly bypass standard authentication or encryption in a system's security mechanism.
 Hackers covertly embed these backdoor programs with legitimate files or keep these backdoors after they came out of the system which they have hacked for gaining access in the future.
 Backdoors are also known as trapdoors.

 Vulnerability can be defined as the flaw or weakness in the design or development of any system.
 It is an error in any component of the cyberspace that can lead to an unexpected or unwanted breach in security systems.

-Social Engineering is a technique of stealing sensitive data from a target victim in different ways such as physical accessing of data or psychologically manipulate in combination with social scenarios.
+Social Engineering is a technique of stealing sensitive data from a target victim in different ways, such as physical accessing of data or psychologically manipulate in combination with social scenarios.
 Examples of social engineering are shoulder surfing, phishing, tailgating, dumpster diving, etc.

 Command and Control Servers

-Command and Control Servers are also termed as C&C servers which are machines used by attackers for communicating with a botnet where they can control as well as compromise systems within the network.
+Command, and Control Servers are also termed as C&C servers which are machines used by attackers for communicating with a botnet where they can control as well as compromise systems within the network.

 Content Spoofing is another popular technique used by cybercriminals to perform attacks by tricking the target victim(s) with interest to visit any fraudulent or malicious site which looks like a legitimate one.

 Identity Theft is the scenario when the attacker gains every personal detail about the target user and uses that personal information to impersonate the target user.
-Data attackers take credit card information, bank account details, transaction details, ID and passwords, victim's address and phone number.
+Data attackers take credit card information, bank account details, transaction details, ID and passwords, victim's address, and phone number.